Reducing your calorie intake can be an effective way to lose weight.

-Pork is rich in several B vitamins, and it's also an excellent source of high-quality protein (8).
+Pork is rich in several B vitamins and an excellent source of high-quality protein (8).

-Most fish and seafood are highly nutritious, and they are excellent choices when you are restricting calories.
+Most fish and seafood are highly nutritious and excellent choices if you’re restricting calories.

 Cod is a lean, white fish that is high in protein but low in calories.

-It's also high in vitamin B12, iodine and selenium, and it contains a decent amount of omega-3 fatty acids.
-Iodine is important for proper brain and thyroid function, but many people do not get enough of this nutrient (11, ).Calories: 70 calories per 3-ounce serving, or 82 calories per 100 grams.
+It's also rich in vitamin B12, iodine, and selenium, and contains a decent amount of omega-3 fatty acids.
+Iodine is important for proper brain and thyroid function, but many people do not get enough of it (11,

 Scallops are a low-calorie shellfish with a sweet, mild flavor (16).

-But make sure to skip the high-calorie sauces and enjoy scallops steamed, broiled or grilled.
+Make sure to skip the high-calorie sauces and enjoy scallops steamed, broiled, or grilled.

-Just one oyster provides over 100% of the RDI for vitamin B12 and over half of the RDI for zinc and selenium (17).
+Just 1 oyster provides over 100% of the daily value (DV) for vitamin B12 and over half of the DV for zinc and selenium (17).

 Starchy vegetables like potatoes and winter squashes are higher in calories but still very nutritious.